Richmond Plaza (South) Drainage and Paving Improvements

 I just watched the February 18 virtual meeting and it was said that there would not be sidewalks on the West side of Alder Street.
 All of the drawings on this site show sidewalks drawn on the West side of Alder Street.
 There are currently no sidewalks on the West side of Alder Street.
 Can you clarify if there will be sidewalks added on the West side of Alder Street?
 Also if there will not be sidewalks added to the West side of Alder Street as drawn will there be ramps added to the existing sidewalks on Alder Circle and Whitehaven Streets?
 Thanks

-Tonymu asked 3 months agoHowdy Neighbor!
+Tonymu asked about 1 year agoHowdy Neighbor!
 Thank you for your questions!
 There are no sidewalks on the west side of Alder.
 Please note that the area you are referencing is outside the scope of our project and belongs to the City of Bellaire.
 However, the proposed wheelchair ramps will be constructed and tied with existing Whitehaven and Alder Circle sidewalks.
 Thank you!

 -